ceph/ceph/doc/releases/dumpling.rst

-* ceph-osd now requires a max file descriptor limit (e.g., ``ulimit -n ...``) of at least filestore_wbthrottle_(xfs|btrfs)_inodes_hard_limit (5000 by default) in order to accomodate the new write back throttle system.
+* ceph-osd now requires a max file descriptor limit (e.g., ``ulimit -n ...``) of at least filestore_wbthrottle_(xfs|btrfs)_inodes_hard_limit (5000 by default) in order to accommodate the new write back throttle system.
 On Ubuntu, upstart now sets the fd limit to 32k.
 On other platforms, the sysvinit script will set it to 32k by default (still overrideable via max_open_files).
 If this field has been customized